openstack/kuryr-kubernetes/doc/source/devref/port_manager.rst

 the pool will be repopulated.

 In addition to the handler modification and the new pool drivers there are changes related to the VIF drivers.
-The VIF drivers (generic and nested) will be extended to support bulk ports creation of Neutron ports and similarly for the VIF objects requests.
+The VIF drivers (neutron-vif and nested) will be extended to support bulk ports creation of Neutron ports and similarly for the VIF objects requests.

 Future enhancement
 ''''''''''''''''''